Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Invariant Moves

+The final step is to commute the remaining segments of $s$ until their $y$-coordinates are greater than the greatest $y$-coordinate of $r_{yz}$.
+One can commute $y$-flats containing segments of $s$ without breaking the crossing conditions since the segments of $s$ which are part of crossings in the $(z,x)$-projection (i.e. the $t_i$'s) already have a larger $y$-coordinate than the greatest $y$-coordinate of $r_{yz}$.
+When commuting $y$-flats containing segments of $s$, no crossings are created or destroyed in the $(x,y)$-projection.
+Thus the remaining segments of $s$ can be commuted above $r_{yz}$ using a sequence of Reidemeister II and III moves in the $(y,z)$-projection.
+By Lemma \ref{lemma:Reidemeister}, there is a sequence of cube moves that commutes the segments of $s$ so that each one has a greater $y$-coordinate than the greatest $y$-coordinate of $r_{yz}$.

+The resulting cube diagram is $\Gamma^\prime$, and it represents a link $L^\prime$ that is strongly equivalent to $\widehat{L}$ in all $3$ coordinate plane link projections. \end{proof}

 A consequence of the Isotopy Lemma is the main theorem of the paper: if two cube diagrams represent the same oriented link, then one can be transformed into the other through cube moves.
-The strategy of the proof is find a sequence of grid diagrams that takes the $(x,y)$-projection of the first cube diagram to the $(x,y)$-projection of the second and then modifying the sequence until the corresponding moves on the grid can be carried out in the cube.
+The strategy of the proof is to find a sequence of grid diagrams that takes the $(x,y)$-projection of the first cube diagram to the $(x,y)$-projection of the second and then modifying the sequence until the corresponding moves on the grid can be carried out in the cube.

-\begin{theorem} Two cube diagrams correspond to ambient isotopic oriented links if and only if one can be obtained from the other by a finite sequence of cube stablizations/destablizations and cube commutations. \end{theorem}
+\begin{theorem} Two cube diagrams correspond to ambient isotopic oriented links if and only if one can be obtained from the other by a finite sequence of cube stabilization and cube commutation moves. \end{theorem}

 In \cite{Reid}, Reidemeister proved the following fact: Two oriented piecewise linear links are ambient isotopic if and only if they can be connected through a sequence of vertex creation/destruction moves and triangle moves.
 Recall that a triangle move simply replaces one segment of a piecewise linear link with two consecutive segments (or replaces two consecutive segments with a third segment) if the three segments are the boundary of a triangular region that does not intersect the link.
 The vertex and triangle moves have corresponding moves in cube diagrams.
 For example, the cube stablization/destablization move is similar to the vertex creation/destruction move.
 We will describe a triangle-like move that can, in the end, be replaced by a sequence of cube moves using the Isotopy Lemma.